gardhr/null/README.md

 ## Motivation
 As C++ doesn't directly support any notion of null references, the `null` library provides a very simple interface to allow the use of just such an idiom safely.
 It can be used as a drop-in replacement wherever NULL is used in your programs too.
 ## Portability
 The null-reference library works with any C++ compiler (even older ones).
-It has no dependancies, so it can even be used in stand-alone (eg: embedded) environments where no standard header files are available.
-The library itself is by default declared in an anonymous namespace, but if `null` and/or `null_t` are already defined in your project a custom namespace can be specified with a simple #define directive, as described [here](#defining-a-custom-namespace-for-the-library).
+It has no dependancies, so it can also be used in stand-alone (eg: embedded) environments where no standard header files are available.
+The library itself is by default declared in an anonymous namespace, but if `null` and/or `null_t` are already defined in your project, a custom namespace can be specified with a simple #define directive, as described [here](#defining-a-custom-namespace-for-the-library).
 ## Usage
 Simply include either the `null.hpp` or `null` header in your program and you're ready to go.
 Note that if you are wrapping the library in a custom namespace then `null.hpp` should be included, as it doesn't import the `null_t` class or global `null` object into the current namespace (whereas the `null` header does).
 ## Examples